ljw1004/csharpspec/csharp/expressions.md

 ### Interpolated strings

 An *interpolated_string_expression* consists of a `$` sign followed by a regular or verbatim string literal, wherein holes, delimited by `{` and `}`, enclose expressions and formatting specifications.
-An interpolated string expression is the result of an *interpolated_string_literal* that has been broken up into individual tokens, as described in §2.4.4.6.
+An interpolated string expression is the result of an *interpolated_string_literal* that has been broken up into individual tokens, as described in [Interpolated string literals](lexical-structure.md#interpolated-string-literals).

 ```antlr
 interpolated_string_expression